Skip to content

 The pointer helps us later be able to check if the entity exists

-For looping purposes, it may be inconvenient to store it here,
+For looping purposes, it may be inconvenient to store it here.

-if this is the case, making another table to store the pointer
+If this is the case, making another table to store the pointer

 may be preferable.